 IgG Food Sensitivity Testing in Canada

-Let’s break this all down a bit.
+Let’s break this all down a bit to answer the question, “How accurate are food sensitivity tests?”.
 In Canada, two main labs offer IgG food sensitivity testing.
 First, there’s Gamma Dynacare, which offers a food intolerance test on over 200 foods, stating that:

 “food-specific IgG antibodies (produced by the body’s immune system) and symptoms of food intolerance are closely linked”

 and therefore, their test can pinpoint the foods that cause you sensitivities.
 Their website provides no research to back up this claim, and goes even further, stating that:

 “these foods can bring on a wide range of unpleasant symptoms such as respiratory or gastrointestinal disorders, migraines, headaches or dermatological problems such as eczema.”

 What’s most concerning about Gamma Dynacare is that they provide a huge range of legitimate, standard medical tests, used by doctors every day.
 So, even a doctor, using Gamma Dynacare’s labs for normal medical testing in daily practice, might be fooled into thinking these IgG tests are valid.

 The other lab in Canada offering IgG testing is Rocky Mountain Analytical, which has a more slick sales pitch, including links to several research studies backing up the connection between IgG antibodies, food sensitivity and migraines, IBS and obesity.
 These studies tend to select participants with a common health issue (i.e. IBS), test them for IgG antibodies toward certain foods, and then put them on either a diet that eliminates the offending foods, or a sham diet that eliminates random foods, as a placebo.